At a glance

 Assessing the development

 The total primary energy consumption is determined by the Working Group on Energy Balances (AGEB) on the basis of efficiency ratios.
 The energy carriers burnt in power stations and other combustion plants are multiplied by their calorific value.
 The efficiency ratio of electricity generated from wind, hydropower or photovoltaic is defined as 100 %, while in geothermal energy it is 10 % and in nuclear energy 33 %.
-Explanations of the calculation methods are published in the Preface to the Energy Balances (AGEB n.d.).
+Explanations of the calculation methods are published in the Preface to the Energy Balances (AGEB 2015, in German only).

 More detailed information: 'Primärenergieverbrauch' (in German only).